How do you paraphrase in APA format?

 4. University writing centers or tutoring services

-5. Online paraphrasing tools (although it is important to use these with caution and always double-check your work)
+5. Online paraphrasing tools (although it is essential to use these with caution and always double-check your work)

-If you think you could use some help after reading this guide, you can always check some of these resources to learn more about paraphrasing in APA.
+If you could use some help after reading this guide, you can always check some of these resources to learn more about paraphrasing in APA.

 Further Reading